Religious quotes and occult maxims

 "May the light of sacred knowledge illumine us, and may we attain the glory of Wisdom."

 With that final quotation from the Upanishads, we wish you every success in all Life's endeavours and hope this treasure trove of Truth from the Minds of the Great Sages and Masters of the past helps you on your path to the Light.

-If you have enjoyed these words of wisdom you may also like the articles given in our 'Further reading' list in the sidebar on your right.
+If you have enjoyed these words of wisdom you may also like the articles and resources given in our 'Further reading' list in the sidebar on your right.